hkotek/hkotek.com/index.md

     hkotek at alum.mit.edu

 I am a Linguist working at Apple.
-My role involves improving Siri’s Natural Language Understanding.
-Specifically, I lead Siri Understanding's NL Annotation projects.
-This includes contributing to Siri ontology development and design; leading Named Entity Recognition efforts; co-coordinating and contributing to Data Science and Engineering around various Siri products; managing and setting project priorities to align with organization-wide milestones and timelines; creating annotation guidelines and trainings; establishing metrics to measure annotator productivity, accuracy, and throughput; and coordinating with vendor project managers, annotators, and Annotation Operations admins.
+I work on data science for natural language annotation projects for the Siri and Language Technologies team.
+This includes contributing to Siri ontology development and design; leading Named Entity Recognition efforts; co-coordinating and contributing to Data Science and Engineering around various Siri products; establishing metrics to measure annotator productivity, accuracy, and throughput; contributing to new task and tool development around data annotation; and coordinating with vendor project managers, annotators, and Annotation Operations admins.

-I additionally continue to engage in research and am a Research Affiliate at [MIT linguistics](https://linguistics.mit.edu/user/hkotek/).
+I additionally continue to engage in research as a Research Affiliate at [MIT linguistics](https://linguistics.mit.edu/user/hkotek/).
 My research focuses on different aspects of the syntax-semantics interface, using both traditional and experimental methods.
 I mainly work on A-bar phenomena, including wh-questions, focus constructions, relative clauses and free relatives, ellipsis, wh-indefinites, (focus) intervention effects, and comparatives and superlatives.
-I additionally have an ongoing interest in studying and contributing to equality in the field.
+I additionally have an ongoing interest in studying and contributing to equity in the field.

 I received my PhD in Linguistics from MIT in 2014, with a dissertation on the syntax, semantics, and processing of questions.
 Prior to joining Apple, I was a Lecturer in Semantics at Yale, a Visiting Assistant Professor in Syntax at NYU, and I have held a Mellon Postdoctoral Fellowship at McGill University.